lukemikosh/EEC-semester-project/README.md

-This is the repository for the Cloud Simulator project for CS 378.
-To run this project, you can compile the Scheduler with `make scheduler` and run `make simulator` to create your simulator executable.
-Run `./simulator Input.md` to see your results.
+To run this scheduler, compile the Scheduler with `make scheduler` and run `make simulator` to create your simulator executable.
+Run `./simulator Input.md` to see results.

-For questions, please reach out to any of the course staff on via email (anish.palakurthi@utexas.edu, tarun.mohan@utexas.edu, mootaz@austin.utexas.edu) or Ed Discussion.
+This is a greedy scheduler algorithm that assigns tasks to the first avaliable machine.
+The greedy algorithm will mirate virtual machines to highly utilized machines to attempt to turn off machines.
+This algorithm also considers GPUs, attempting to assign GPU capable tasks to machines with GPUs.

+Some portions of this code were assisted by GitHub Copilot.